Certified Mold Testing & Inspections in York, PA

-Attic mold on underside of roof
+Attic mold visible on underside of roof sheathing

 Why Attics Are Prone to Mold

+Most attic mold isn't caused by roof leaks.
+It's usually related to moisture movement and temperature differences.
 Attics can create mold-friendly conditions without homeowners realizing it.
-Most attic mold isn’t caused by roof leaks.
-It’s usually related to moisture movement and temperature differences.

 • Warm, moist air rising from the living space below